Designers Andrew Pike and Courtney Rogers share some of their best tips for putting your prized possessions on display.

 Use Repetition to Your Advantage

-Pike encourages using one or two objects in repetition to give your shelves some consistency.
-“A set of simple white vases can help unify a colourful or eclectic collection.
-A mass of hardcover books with their spines turned inward can provide a lovely neutral base and create levels and interest.
-Multiple small green plants help tie looks together and add a touch of freshness and life.”
+Rogers encourages using one or two objects in repetition to give your shelves some consistency.
+“A set of simple white vases can help unify a collection; small green plants can help add color and tie a look together.
+Be creative,” she says.

-The model home at our Halcyon community in Alpharetta, Georgia.
+The Concord model home at our Harlow community in Alpharetta, Georgia.

 Vary Height & Size for Visual Interest

 For greater visual impact and to create a look that feels full and finished, include objects that vary in height and size.
 For a layered look, start with larger staple items and accessorize with smaller pieces like photos, candles or bud vases.
-“If the shelves overlap, don’t style everything in the same location so the look feels more varied,” adds Pike.
+“Start with your larger pieces, and then fill it in with smaller accessories,” says Rogers.

 Don’t Forget the Technicalities